 Think your enterprise password policy is keeping your organization secure from attack?

-Since 2005, more than 11.6 billion enterprise accounts have been breached through various types of attacks, including malware, phishing, and credential stuffing.
-These accounts frequently end up for sale on the dark web, where they are used to gain unauthorized access to organizations and websites.
+Since 2005, more than 11.78 billion records have been breached through various types of attacks, such as malware, phishing, and credential stuffing.
+These records—including corporate logins—frequently end up for sale on the dark web, then are used to gain unauthorized access to organizations and websites.

 So much for enforcing strong passwords and mandatory password changes.

-As employees are likely to get careless and reuse passwords across multiple websites and applications, your organization’s risk of compromise increases dramatically—notwithstanding your enterprise password policy.
+Because employees are likely to reuse passwords across multiple websites and applications, your organization’s risk of being compromised increases dramatically—notwithstanding your enterprise password policy.

-While a strong password policy can help protect your organization, clearly more needs to be done to address the potential threat.
+While a strong password policy can help protect your organization, that’s not enough to address the potential threat.
 Are there better ways to prevent employees’ credentials from being compromised and made available for sale on the dark web?